-Choosing a unique name is one of the first steps when forming a limited liability company (LLC), and conducting an LLC name search allows you to check if your desired business name is available before registering it.
+Choosing a unique name is one of the first steps when forming a limited liability company (LLC), and conducting an LLC name search allows you to check if your desired business name is available before registering it with the state.

 In this guide, we’ll share how to perform a business name search, provide an overview of common LLC naming rules, and briefly walk you through the registration process.
 Let’s get started!